dschneller/AmigaStereoMixer/README.md

 * The trimmer I used is a linear 0-1㏀ model.
 While it works, audible changes in the amount of fading only happen in about the first 20% of a turn.
 Probably a variable resistor with a non-linear curve would yield better results.

 * I think I will change the 2nd pair of input jacks to an output.
-That way you would have to use a headphone or another adapter.
+That way you could use a headphone or connect both channels through to some other output device.
 That's probably more useful than a second input to be mixed in with the Amiga sound.

 ## Disclaimer